Expanded Learning – Grade Level Proficiency Beyond the School Day

 Highlights & Impact

-The After School Education & Safety (ASES) program from Parks, Recreation & Neighborhood Services (PRNS) is a grant-funded afterschool program operated by PRNS at four school sites in partnership with Berryessa and Alum Rock School Districts and ACE Charter Schools.
+• Parks, Recreation & Neighborhood Services (PRNS) operates this grant-funded afterschool program at one (1) school site in partnership with Berryessa School District.

 Teen Centers